mgechev/blog.mgechev.com/_posts/2016-07-05-using-stripe-payment-with-angular-2.md

 ## Conclusion

-In this short blog post we described how we can easily use Stripe with Angular 2.
+In this short blog post we described how we can easily use Stripe with Angular.
 We went through the default Stripe checkout and after that we built a custom form!

-The only tricky thing that we found in the first part of our experiment was the sanitization of the components' templates by Angular 2.
+The only tricky thing that we found in the first part of our experiment was the sanitization of the components' templates by Angular.
 It prevents us from using:

 ```html
 <form action="/charge" method="POST">